ippachi/shidare/README.md

 # Shidare

-Simple sessoin for hanami by bcrypt
+Simple registration and session for Hanami

 ## Installation